seneubert/maven-review/README.md

 * Only the analysts themselves choose what they want to pick from the backlog to work on next.
 * The maven reviewer is responsible to always have a clear order of priority of all the items in the list.
 Only they can remove items from the list or demote them to lower priorities.
 They assist the analysis team in the decision what to spend their time on.
 * Every working group member (in the later stages every member of the collaboration) can add items to the list.
 The maven reviewer has the last word on assigning priorities.
 * The maven reviewer has the last word on when they consider an item done.
 In that case the item is clearly marked as done.

+After the working group review the analysis backlog is handed over to the collaboration reviewers.
+It acts as a documentation which issues have already been discussed and which decisions have been made.
+Ideally it contains enough material to make transparent hoe a certain decision was achieved.
+The collaboration reviewers carry on using the backlog as the central tool to collect feedback.
+They are responsible that there always is a clear prioritisation of tasks.

 ### Analysis Triage
 With an analysis backlog in place and properly maintained it will become much more transparent what is still needed to bring an analysis to a state where it can be released.
 The priorisation of items on the ToDo list is crucial because it allows a shift of focus from the question "How can we complete everything requested in time?" to the question: "Which items are the most important to get right?
 Which of those do we have completed when the deadline hits?".